draddo11/100-days-of-code/r2-log.md

 downlolded graphql from yutube and tried t0 fix the the firestone issue with turnout

 ## R2D006
-finally got around the isse i had to create my own real time database and change the rules ..hoping to finsih up the project soon
+finally got around the issue i had to create my own real time database and change the rules ..hoping to finsih up the project soon

 ## R2D007
 Project done just left with css styling to get it looking super nice